ndigitals/spiritual-gifts-survey/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress
 2. Place the [spiritual_gifts] shortcode on the page you wish the survey to appear.
-3. Use [spiritual_gifts email="your@email.com"] if you wish to specify the target email address, otherwise the admin email will be used.
+3. Use email="your@email.com" inside the shortcode (for example, [spiritual_gifts email="your@email.com"] ) if you wish to specify the target email address, otherwise the admin email will be used.
-4. Use [spiritual_gifts shape="false"] if you wish to disable the S.H.A.P.E. portion of the survey.
+4. Use shape="false" inside the shortcode (for example, [spiritual_gifts shape="false"] ) if you wish to disable the S.H.A.P.E. portion of the survey.
+5. You can use multiple options inside the shortcode (for example, [spiritual_gifts email="your@email.com" shape="false"] )

 == Frequently Asked Questions ==

 = How do I specify which email address will receive the surveys? =

-Use [spiritual_gifts email="your@email.com"] if you wish to specify the target email address, otherwise the Wordpress admin email will be used.
+Use email="your@email.com" inside the shortcode (for example, [spiritual_gifts email="your@email.com"] ) if you wish to specify the target email address, otherwise the Wordpress admin email will be used.

 = How do I disable the S.H.A.P.E. portion of the survey? =

 Add shape="false" to your shortcode... [spiritual_gifts shape="false"]

+= Can I have multiple options in my shortcode? =

+Yes, for example: [spiritual_gifts email="your@email.com" shape="false"]

 == Screenshots ==